LaserDisc

-By contrast, the format was much more popular in Japan and in the more affluent regions of Southeast Asia, such as Hong Kong, Singapore and Malaysia, and was the prevalent rental video medium in Hong Kong during the 1990s.
-Its superior video and audio quality made it a popular choice among videophiles and film enthusiasts during its lifespan.
-The technologies and concepts behind LaserDisc were the foundation for later optical disc formats, including Compact Disc (CD), DVD, and Blu-ray (BD).
+In contrast, LaserDisc was significantly more popular in Japan and in wealthier regions of Southeast Asia, including Singapore, and Malaysia, and it became the dominant rental video format in Hong Kong during the 1990s.
+Its superior audiovisual quality made it a favorite among videophiles and film enthusiasts throughout its lifespan.

+The technologies and concepts developed for LaserDisc laid the groundwork for subsequent optical media formats, including the compact disc (CD) and DVD.
+LaserDisc player production ended in July 2009 with Pioneer's exit from the market.